 Then what?
 How’s he going to complete the shoot for his paying client?

-I’ve heard these horror stories from clients more times than I’d care to remember, equipment braking and no spares = end of shoot and no photos for the client.
-All those memories missed, because their professional event photographer wasn’t so professional.
-The barriers to entry in the photography industry are so small these days anybody can pick up a camera and advertise themselves as a pro photographer, however over the years I’ve learn’t there is so much more to the job than knowing how to work the camera in the first place!
+I’ve heard these horror stories from clients more times than I’d care to remember, equipment breaking and no spares = end of shoot and no photos for the client.
+All those memories missed because their professional event photographer wasn’t so professional.
+The barriers to entry in the photography industry are so small these days anybody can pick up a camera and advertise themselves as a pro photographer, however over the years I’ve learnt there is so much more to the job than knowing how to work the camera in the first place!

 I’m about to head out to photograph Equifest Horse Show and my kit list looks something like: